DecisionVis/deltamoea/README.md

 over time, as both optimization runs converge towards approximations of the optimal values.

+## Why δMOEA?

+Optimization is a powerful tool for understanding a problem.
+It pushes a domain model to its limits and identifies gaps in our conception of a problem.
+Multi-objective optimization is particularly powerful: compared to single-objective optimization, adding even one more objective allows you to make much more nuanced decisions and avoid blowing past the point of diminishing returns.
+(See Figures 2 and 3.)

+Compared with other multi-objective optimization algorithms, δMOEA scales well to large numbers of objectives (it has been tested up to 20 objectives) and makes more efficient use of expensive computational resources.
+Furthermore, δMOEA has been designed to integrate with existing parallel evaluation approaches -- it is readily parallelized but does not impose any one approach on its users.  δMOEA will work with anything from Python's `multiprocessing` library, to MPI, to homegrown ØMQ job queues.

+Its design also makes δMOEA easy to use as a library rather than as an application.
+Where most optimization routines want to take control of your model, δMOEA decouples sampling and evaluation to put the user in control.
+This makes it possible to embed δMOEA in model code rather than shoehorning model code into an optimization program.

+Finally, compared to not doing optimization at all, and simply sampling the entire decision space on a grid, δMOEA saves a vast amount of computer time.
+As an optimization algorithm, δMOEA focuses its sampling on the _interesting_ part of the decision space, where interest is defined by the user in terms of objectives and constraints.

 ## About The Name

 δMOEA uses an evolutionary optimization heuristic to